MBaranErcan/Eulerian-Grid-Based-Fluid-Simulation/README.md

 Features

-•	Linear Solver: Utilizes Gauss-Seidel relaxation for solving linear systems.

 •	Boundary Conditions: Handles boundary conditions for velocity and scalar fields.

-•	Diffusion: Simulates the spreading of substances within the fluid.
+•	Diffusion: Simulates the spreading of substances within the fluid using Gauss-Seidel relaxation.

 •	Advection: Transports quantities like velocity and density through the fluid.